AWARENESS PACKET WORKSHEETS: DOWNLOAD AND PRINT THESE FORMS FOR YOUR RECORDS.

 Types of Powers of Attorney

-• Immediate Power of Attorney takes effect at signing and the Agent does not need to prove any event has taken place.
+- Immediate Power of Attorney takes effect at signing and the Agent does not need to prove any event has taken place.
 The Agent may immediately use the Power of Attorney to manage the Principle’s assets.
-Note: Laws may vary from state to state.

 Who should you appoint as your Agent?